Call4Cloud | MMP-C | Autopilot | Device Preparation

 }

 With this info, you could also write a remediation script to simply Disable-BitLocker -MountPoint “C:” and re-enable it with the XtsAes256.
-Of course, you will also need to make sure you hav changed the Bitlocker Device configuration policy before
+Of course, you will also need to make sure you have changed the Bitlocker Device configuration policy before

 Conclusion:

 As shown above… You can create a dedicated Intune role for your service desk to get back those BitLocker recovery keys when your users need them.
-Let’s get a drink and start using proactive remediations for everything
+Let’s get a drink and start using proactive remediations for everything.

 3 thoughts on “The Texas Chain Saw Bitlocker Remediations